 a.
 Joint or unified proposed jury charge, civil cases.
-Confer in good faith on the necessary charge to the jury.
+Confer in good faith on the charge to the jury.
 Seek agreement and reasonable compromise in accord with the law.

-File a joint proposed charge when possible.
+File a joint proposed charge.
 File a unified proposed charge even when not agreed in full.
 Observe the following:

-- Separately number all necessary instructions and questions; - Address at a minimum the prima facie elements of each cause of action and defense, legal definitions necessary to the jury, components of damages, and methods of calculation of damages; - Present each instruction, definition, and question with supporting legal authority; - Use the Fifth Circuit Pattern Jury Instructions whenever possible; - Identify with legal support any deviations from the pattern instructions; - Identify by bold or italicized font any disputed language and which party requests each competing version; and - Do not use footnotes to argue or explain disagreements.
+- Submit a complete joint charge with the proposed instructions in the order that you would like them read to the jury. - Where the parties agree, say so in the heading of that proposed instruction.
+Where the parties disagree, each party should offer their own proposed instruction in order. - Present each instruction, definition, and question with supporting legal authority; - Use the Fifth Circuit Pattern Jury Instructions whenever possible; and - Identify with legal support any deviations from the pattern instructions.

-b.
+- b.
 Jury charge, criminal cases.
-The Prosecution must file a proposed jury charge based solely on the Fifth Circuit Pattern Jury Instructions and supported modifications.
+The Prosecution must file a proposed jury charge based on the Fifth Circuit Pattern Jury Instructions and supported modifications.
 The Defense must file objections or its own supported modifications.
-These must be filed three working days before the Final Pretrial Conference.

-Each side must provide supporting legal authority for all requested instructions, definitions, and questions.
-If either side believes the case requires an instruction not included within the Fifth Circuit Pattern Jury Instructions, the parties must confer in good faith to propose agreed wording.
+These must be filed three working days before the Final Pretrial Conference. - Each side must provide supporting legal authority for all requested instructions, definitions, and questions.
+If either side believes the case requires an instruction not included within the Fifth Circuit Pattern Jury Instructions, the parties must confer in good faith to propose agreed wording. - c.

-c.
 Court copies.
-Follow Section 19 regarding submission of the charge.

-In civil cases, counsel for Plaintiff must also jointly submit a Word version by email or USB drive.
-In criminal cases, counsel for Prosecution and Defense must each also submit a Word version by email or USB drive.
+In civil cases, counsel for Plaintiff must also submit a Word version by email to the Court's Case Manager.
+In criminal cases, counsel for Prosecution and Defense must each also submit a Word version by email. - d.

-d.
 Charge conference.
 The Court will modify the proposed jury charge in light of the evidence during trial and further consideration of applicable law.
 The Court establishes a final jury charge at a charge conference near the close of all evidence and prior to closing arguments.